 - Determine the duration of the problem and whether it is related to the time, place or partner.

-- Ask about loss of sex drive or dislike of sexual contact.
+- Ask about loss of libido or dislike of sexual contact.

 - Explore sources of stress, anxiety, guilt or anger.